Dog & Cat Desexing Mitcham

 After the anaesthetic, please ensure that your pet is kept warm and sheltered from the weather.

-Please ensure your pet only receives a small meal (half serve) for dinner.
-Access to water should be provided at all times.
+Make sure to feed your pet only a small dinner (half serve) after the surgery.
+Your pet should have free access to water at all times.

-It's important that your pet doesn't lick or chew at their stitches or surgery site.
-Your pet may need to wear an Elizabeth collar (a cone-shaped headpiece) to prevent them from doing so.
-We also offer a bitter-tasting product to discourage licking.
+To prevent your pet from licking or chewing their stitches or surgery site, they may need to wear an Elizabeth collar.
+This is especially important as the site needs time to heal.
+We also offer a product with a bitter taste to discourage licking.

-Your pet will have a small bandage where the anesthetic was injected.
-You can remove this 1-2 hours after bringing your pet home.
+A small bandage will be present where the anesthetic was injected.
+You may remove it 1-2 hours after taking your pet home.

 Please ensure you finish all medication as directed by our staff.